Category:

 Kevork Djansezian/Getty Images

 The following year, in 2016, he launched the National Immunotherapy Coalition with the goal of encouraging rival pharmaceutical companies to work together to test various combinations of cancer-fighting drugs.
-Soon-Shiong also consulted with Vice President Joe Biden during the Obama administration to discuss more ambitious cancer treatment approaches and then with President-elect Donald Trump in 2017 to discuss natinoal medical priorities.
+Soon-Shiong also consulted with Vice President Joe Biden during the Obama administration to discuss more ambitious cancer treatment approaches and then with President-elect Donald Trump in 2017 to discuss national medical priorities.
 In 2017, he was appointed to the Health Information Technology Advisory Committee by House Speaker Paul Ryan.

-In early 2021, Soon-Shiong announced a merger between publicly traded NantKwest and the privately held entity, ImmunityBio.
+In early 2021, Soon-Shiong announced a merger between publicly traded NantKwest and the privately held entity ImmunityBio.
 The result was a new public entity known as Immunity Bio, Inc. By the summer, ImmunityBio had developed a T cell-inducing universal COVID-19 vaccine booster shot in South Africa.
 In September of 2021, Soon-Shiong and South African President Cyril Ramaphosa announced a new venture called NantAfrica.
 NantAfrica plans to work with Nantworks to expand the capability of vaccine development on the African continent.
 NantWords signed a collaboration agreement with the South African government's Council for Scientific and Industrial Research and the South African Medical Research Council and plans to invest over $200 million in the project.

 Personal Life